The Demolished Man: Adaptations

 In 1959, novelist Thomas Pynchon applied for a Ford Foundation Fellowship to work with an opera company, proposing to write, among other possibilities, an adaptation of The Demolished Man.
 The application was turned down.

-Since reading the novel as a young man, director Brian de Palma has considered adapting it for film.
+Since reading the novel as a young man, director Brian De Palma has considered adapting it for film.
 Lack of financing has long since kept the film unproduced.The Demolished Man was adapted for German radio by RIAS Berlin in 1973 under the title Demolition.
-Demolition was the first radio drama recorded with the dummy head recording method.The Demolished Man was adapted for Norwegian NRK Radio in 1981 under the title Demolisjon.
+It was the first radio drama recorded with the dummy head recording method.The Demolished Man was adapted for Norwegian NRK Radio in 1981 under the title Demolisjon.

-Cultural references
+In popular culture

 Donald Fagen of the band Steely Dan said of their hit song "Deacon Blues":

-The TV series Babylon 5 features an organization similar to the telepaths guild (Psi Corps).
-A character named Alfred Bester is a prominent member for the organization.
-Various other themes of the story are present in the episode "Passing Through Gethsemane", in particular a version of Demolition referred to as "death of personality".